great-expectations/great_expectations/docs/tutorials/getting_started/tutorial_overview.md

 For a tutorial for older versions of Great Expectations, please see older versions of this documentation, which can be found [here](https://docs.greatexpectations.io/en/latest/guides/tutorials.html).
 :::

-### This tutorial will walk you through the following steps:
+### This tutorial will walk you through the following steps

 <table class="borderless">
 <tr>